You will use the Research Evidence Appraisal Tool (Appendix E) to evaluate studies for Levels I, II, and III.

 There are several clues to look for to determine if an article is a single research study or systematic review including:

-The Research Evidence Appraisal Tool (Appendix E) is linked below.
+The Research Evidence Appraisal Tool (Appendix E) is available in the ebook.

 Dang, D., Dearholt, S., Bissett, K., Ascenzi, J., & Whalen, M. (2022).
 Johns Hopkins evidence-based practice for nurses and healthcare professionals: Model and guidelines.
 4th ed.
 Sigma Theta Tau International